salesforce/refocus-sample-generator-template-utils/README.md

 - `toUrl` (Function) Use this if you need to do more complex transformations to generate a URL, rather than just simple variable substitutions.
 Implement your logic in the function body that is already stubbed out.
 The function must return a string.
 The function body has access to these variables:

   - `context` - a reference to the sample generator context data, with defaults applied.
   - `aspects` - an array of one or more aspects as specified by the sample generator.
+Each object in the array has a "name" attribute.
   - `subjects` - an array of one or more subjects as specified by the sample generator.

 You can also optionally implement `headers` if you need to send custom headers in the request: